 Valuation comes up constantly in reference to startups.
-But it can be confusing because sometimes the same word is used with very different meanings.
+But it can be confusing because it can actually different meanings and implications depending on the context.

 What impacts a company’s 409A valuation?

 Your business partnerships